97alexlo/Intro-to-CS/README.md

 ## Random Fill
 Takes in a seed and a number of rows for a 2D array.
 Dynamically allocates a 1D and 2D array and calls a function to generate random number from 10 - 50.
 Fills them in the 2D array and calculates the sum of each column and fills them in the 1D array.
 Displays both arrays.

+## Print Pattern
+Uses recursion to print a triangle pattern of integers